mayank-94/employee-management-application/employee-system/BasicInfo.md

 #SpringFramework provides two IOC container implementations i.e BeanFactory and ApplicationContext.
 BeanFactory does
 	lazy loading, it loads the beans on demand whereas ApplicationContext does eager loading, it loads all the beans on startup.

+#ApplicationContext is an interface that maintains the registry of beans and their dependencies.
+The getBean() method
+	is used to find the bean, it's return type is Object, we need to type it into the desired bean.

 #By default, spring framework searches for application.properties or application.yml file in the class-path.